 In the context of the Marie Curie project UrbaNetworks that focuses on the study of the urban growth of late Hellenistic Delos, an underwater survey of the submerged areas of Delos was conducted.
 The Cyclades has seen a sea-level rise of about 2 m over the last 2,000 years, engulfing many areas of the heavily urbanised Delos.
-This part of the project is a cooperation of the National Hellenic Research Foundation and the Hellenic Ministry of Culture and Sports.
-The director of the underwater survey is Dr. Aggeliki Simosi, Director of the Ephorate of Underwater Antiquities.
-The scientific co-directors of the underwater fieldwork project are Magdalini Athanasoula, underwater archaeologist of the Ephorate of Underwater Antiquities and Dr. Mantha Zarmakoupi, Principal Investigator of UrbaNetworks.

-The 2015 fieldwork season, see here the press release of the Hellenic Ministry of Culture, Education and Religious Affairs and here for the press release of the National Hellenic Research Foundation.
+See here the press release of the Hellenic Ministry of Culture, Education and Religious Affairs for the 2014 fieldwork season.
+See also the related post of Current World Archaeology.
+For the 2015 fieldwork season, see here the press release of the Hellenic Ministry of Culture, Education and Religious Affairs and here for the press release of the National Hellenic Research Foundation.
 See also the related posts of the Archaeology & Arts Wiki and the Archaeology News Network.

 Survey of the submerged areas of the Skardana District (2016)